 An Introductory Course for Nanoindentation of Hard Coatings

-Hear about how to obtain quantitative measurements of films and coatings.
+Learn how to obtain quantitative measurements of films and coatings

-Nanoindentation is a widely used technique for measuring mechanical properties at small scales, including films and coatings.
-Here, the technique for measuring tooling coatings is detailed thoroughly from beginning to end.
-These PVD and CVD coating are used as an example that combines finding a balance between the requirements of roughness, thickness, and extraordinary hardness.
+Nanoindentation is a common technique for measuring mechanical properties at small scales, including on films and coatings.
+In this webinar, the technique for measuring tooling coatings is detailed thoroughly from beginning to end for introductory users, with PVD and CVD coatings as examples.

 Speaker